 - Complete a provided curriculum outline mid year to detail how you’ll be using Facing History in your classroom.

 - Maintain open lines of communication with Facing History program staff for follow-up support and consultation.

 - Public middle and high schools in New York City (including charters).

 - Recommended for educators who teach US and Global History, Government, Social Studies, Civics, ELA, or Humanities.

 - Eligible schools are those able to produce teams of 2–4 educators, all of whom have agreed to participate in Facing History professional learning and use Facing History resources, pedagogy, and approaches in their courses for a minimum of 4 weeks throughout the school year.

 - Now - Get prepared before you start the online application!

-- Deadline rolling basis- Using a team leader point of contact to represent the team, each school submits one online application form
+- Deadline - Tuesday, April 13th.
+Using a team leader point of contact to represent the team, each school submits one online application form.

-- June & July - After reviewing applications, Facing History staff will reach out to the Team leader to schedule an interview with the applying team.
+- April–May - After reviewing applications, Facing History staff will reach out to the team leader to schedule an interview with the applying team.